pcfreak30/skyd/doc/api/index.html.md

 192.168.x.x or 127.x.x.x

 **netaddress** | string
 netaddress is the address of the peer.
-It represents a `modules.NetAddress`.
+It represents a `skymodules.NetAddress`.

 **version** | string
 version is the version number of the peer.